irab/bsky.nz-users/README.md

-# bsky.nz DNS-TXT-aaS
+# bsky.nz usernames-as-a-service

-DNS records for bsky.nz - by [Ira Bailey](https://bsky.app/profile/ira.bailey.nz)
+Simple PoC to allow anyone to easily add their _atproto DID for a bsky.nz handle by raising a PR from a fork.

 Add your username and Bluesky DID in [dids.csv](dids.csv) then raise a PR.
-Once approved, the TXT record will be created.
+[Ping me on BlueSky](https://bsky.app/profile/ira.bailey.nz) and I'll approve it a.s.a.p.